Buckingham Palace Photo by Angela Fairhurst

 Taking a walk after a healthy meal is a wise recommendation and when it’s a special tour led by the world’s best concierge, Frank Laino, you’re in luck.
 Laino is one of the best reasons to stay at The Stafford.
 His secrets of St. James walking tour allows you to visit places no one else can access.

-On our visit we stopped in at. the world’s oldest hat shop.
+On our visit we stopped in at Lock and Co. the world’s oldest hat shop.
 It’s the worlds 3rd oldest family business in the world and a Royal warrant holder.
 We had our heads measured using the same instruments used for over 200 years.
 Lock and Co has also crowned famous luminaries such as Charlie Chaplin, The Duke of Windsor, Oscar Wilde, Sir Winston Churchill and David Beckham.

 Afternoon Tea Bus Tour is not to be missed.
 Not only will you be able to capture all the historical highlights London has to offer, you and your friends will also learn a thing or two about Brittany’s favorite libation…Gin?
 We did the afternoon tour and were served a load of beautiful tea cakes and learned how to make three Haymer’s Gin mixed drinks by a lovely chap named Zack.